John-R-Wallace-NOAA/Scratch/tempTMB2.md

 With the latest versions of Windows R, the non-interactive section of TMB:::.gdbsource.win() also needs a 'quit' for gdb (see below).
-I say latest versions here because @skuag says in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools"
+I say latest versions here because @skuag says back in 2018 in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools"

  ### Putting everthing together